-Ontario's Brave New Wines will run February - March 2018!
-Registration opens Fall 2017.
+Ontario's Brave New Wines will run February - March 2018.
+Registration now open!

 An introduction to the Lake Erie North Shore, Niagara Peninsula, Prince Edward County appellations and their sub-appellations, and the importance of location, topography, weather, climate and soil within each appellation.